Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Methodology

 We perform time-dependent simulations using ATES\footnote{Publicly available at \url{https://github.com/AndreaCaldiroli/ATES-Code}} \citep{Caldiroli_2021}.
 Given the planetary system's parameters—such as planet mass and radius, orbital distance, equilibrium temperature, and stellar XUV irradiation—the code computes the temperature, density, velocity, and ionization fraction profiles of the irradiated H-He atmosphere, along with the instantaneous mass loss rate.
 The photoionization equilibrium model includes cooling via bremsstrahlung, recombination, and collisional excitation and ionization for a primordial atmosphere composed entirely of atomic hydrogen and helium (with a He/H number density ratio set to 1/12 throughout this work), whilst also accounting for the advection of the different ion species.
 The applicability range of ATES is well understood \citep{Caldiroli_2021}.
 For a sub-Neptune-sized planet, the code is expected to yield reliable steady-state solutions across the entire range of XUV irradiances considered in this work, i.e., between $10^{2}$ and $10^{5.5}$~erg~s$^{-1}$~cm$^{-2}$.

 We modify the code to accommodate a time-varying input stellar XUV flux as described in the previous Section (Eq.~\ref{eq:Ltime}).
 In this process, we adjust only the stellar SED normalization while keeping the shape unchanged throughout each flare.
-We run two sets of simulations for the low- and high-activity case, each with four different orbital separations, i.e., $a = 0.01$, $0.1$, $0.18$ and $0.36$~AU.
-The latter two correspond to the inner and outer radius of the HZ for a star like GJ 436 \citep{Kopparapu2013}.
+For each planet, we run two sets of simulations for the low- and high-activity case, each with four different orbital separations, i.e., $a = 0.01$, $0.1$, $0.18$ and $0.36$~AU.
+The latter two correspond to the inner and outer edges of the HZ for a star like GJ~436 \citep{Kopparapu2013}.

 For each simulation, we first obtain the stationary solution using the quiescent XUV flux as input.
 This solution is then used as the initial condition to simulate multiple, independent flare events with energies ranging between $10^{27-36}$~erg.
 For each flare, we monitor the time variation of the mass loss rate at the system's Hill radius, where the gas becomes gravitationally unbound from the planet.
 The simulation starts at $t=0$, when the flare is injected, and continues until the atmosphere has completely relaxed to the initial stationary state.
 We impose a minimum evolution time of $10$~hours, consistently with the typical magnitude of the sound speed and the dimension of the domain of the simulation, to ensure that all perturbations induced by the flares have time to cross the Hill radius surface.
 The hydrodynamic time step used by ATES for time integration is on the order of $\sim 1$ s, which allows the code to capture the input flare light curves with sufficient resolution.